httpedor/Electrostatic/README.md

-# Electrodynamics
+# Electrostatic
 ## About

 ### **What is this repo?**
-#### This is a simple basic electrodynamics simulation, displaying field arrows, and simulating the attraction and repulsion of charges.
+#### This is a simple basic electrostatic simulation, displaying field arrows, and simulating the attraction and repulsion of charges.
 ### **Why?**
 #### I did this as a high school physics project, was really useful to explain to my classmates visually how basic electrodynamics works
 ### **How**